 And let us not forget our debt of gratitude to eight-year-old James Phipps, the son of Jenner’s gardener, who was inoculated with pus from a cowpox wound on the hand of milkmaid Sarah Nelmes, developed symptoms, recovered and was then deliberately exposed to smallpox, a process allegedly repeated annually for 20 years.
 I suspect all without ‘informed consent’!….

-In 1967 the world Health Organisation initiated a global programme of eradication of smallpox at a time when it was still endemic in Africa and Asia with an estimated 10 to 15 million cases a year and two million deaths.
+In 1967 the world Health Organisation initiated a global programme of eradication of smallpox at a time when it was still endemic in Brazil, Africa and Southern Asia with an estimated 10 to 15 million cases a year and two million deaths.
 Ten years later, after mass information and vaccination programmes and application of 465 million doses of the vaccine in 27 countries at a cost of $100 million, the last reported naturally occurring patient, Ali Maow Maalin, was located in Somalia in October 1977.
 He developed smallpox and survived.
 In 1980 the 33rd World Health Assembly declared smallpox eradicated.